-Fitchburg - Electric Division - On November 25, 2009, Fitchburg submitted its annual reconciliation of costs and revenues for Transition and Transmission under its restructuring plan (the Annual Reconciliation Filing).
-In addition, the Standard Offer Service and Default Service Costs incurred during the seven year Standard Offer Service period that ended February 28, 2005 have been combined and recovery is proposed through a Transition Charge Surcharge of \$0.00400 per kWh.
-Changes to the Pension/PBOP Adjustment and Residential Assistance Adjustment Factor were proposed in other proceedings.
-The rates were approved effective January 1, 2010, subject to reconciliation pending investigation by the MDPU.
+Fitchburg - Electric Operations - On November 25, 2009, Fitchburg submitted to the MDPU its annual (2009) reconciliation of costs and revenues for Transition and Transmission under its restructuring plan (the Annual Reconciliation Filing).
+The rates were approved effective January 1, 2010, subject to reconciliation pending further investigation by the MDPU.
 This matter remains pending.
 A final order approving Fitchburg's 2008 Annual Reconciliation Filing was issued on April 12, 2010.

 On November 12, 2009, the Governor of Massachusetts signed House Bill 4329.
 The bill (i) requires the MDPU to establish regulations for utilities to respond to emergencies, (ii) requires utilities to file with the MDPU annual emergency response plans, (iii) authorizes the MDPU to impose penalties for a utility's failure to comply with the MDPU's regulations, and (iv) allows the chair of the MDPU to issue operational and management directives during an emergency.
 The bill also authorizes the Massachusetts Attorney General to bring a court action for receivership of a small investor-owned utility where an emergency exists and the utility has materially violated the MDPU's standards for responding to emergencies.
-On February 2, 2010, the MDPU issued an order adopting the items required by House Bill 4329.
+On February 2, 2010, the MDPU issued an order adopting regulations concerning the items required by House Bill 4329.
+Fitchburg has complied with the requirements concerning the filing of its emergency response plans and has met with MDPU Staff to review them.